-I hope your sex life to date has given you a great deal of pleasure because as women we deserve all the pleasures life has to offer us!
-Post pregnancy sex absolutely being included in those offerings.
+I hope your sex life to date has given you a great deal of pleasure because you deserve all the pleasures life has to offer!
+So how is post pregnancy sex… different?

 For the first six weeks, chances are you’ll need to go back to basics for a while.
 Until your doctor gives you a postnatal check-up, full sex is recommended to be replaced by other forms of intimacy such as kissing, cuddling, and other ways you can feel connected to yourself and to your partner.